Key Differences Between Residential and Commercial Concrete in Baton Rouge

 High rainfall, high humidity, and expansive soils all increase cracking risk.
 Commercial slabs often require better moisture barriers, vapor control, and drainage design than residential projects.

-Local climate data from NOAA confirms that Baton Rouge experiences over 60 inches of rainfall annually, which directly affects curing and subgrade moisture.
+NOAA rainfall data for Baton Rouge confirms that Baton Rouge experiences over 60 inches of rainfall annually, which directly affects curing and subgrade moisture.
 These conditions make proper sequencing, curing, and moisture control more important here than in drier regions.

 Smarter Decisions Before You Pour